 When searching for general safety advice, you want to be looking to the people who actually know what they are talking about.
 Ask experts who know and understand the intricacies of self defence, crime or personal safety, ask travel bloggers or other backpackers who are in – or have recently just come back from – the destinations you are heading to, ask backpackers who are well travelled and are more than used to seeing the reality of what any given place is like.
 Look at official advisories of not only your own country but others also, and make a logical assessment of the facts they put across.

-But whatever you do, don’t be scared off travelling.
+Whatever you do, don’t be scared of travelling.

 Being informed and being prepared is a large and essential part of staying safe on the road, but there is a reasonable point where you have to draw the line so you aren’t completely paranoid about your own safety or believing the hype that you are a huge walking target for every mugger, thief, rapist, kidnapper, murderer and terrorist!